“God”

 The word “God” is so freighted.
 In a sense, we know too much about God.
 Karl Rahner, perhaps the greatest Roman Catholic theologian of modern times, often preferred the term “Mystery”.

 Christianity believes certain things about reality, life.
 None of these require us to use the word “God”.
 If we have to speak, we might try out Rahner’s “Mystery” for a change.
-Other words I like, in which I can hear the seas rolling, include:

 I sit down to meditate.
 I suddenly think: “God”, that’s a good idea for a blog post!
 I spend the next ten minutes thinking about the new blog post.